MYSTERY WRITER, EDITOR, BOOK COACH

 Deadlines expire one year from purchase date.

-I do not recommend scheduling only one deadline per month and taking a year to get through a coaching package.
+While we can downshift to three weeks between deadlines if you need time to process feedback, think through things, or catch up with your life, that’s fine, but I would not recommend scheduling only one deadline per month and taking a year to get through a coaching package.
 You will lose momentum and energy.
 At the same time, I will have difficulty keeping your story fresh in my mind.
 I’m all for slow and thoughtful writing (hey, I wrote a book about turtles!), but I’m also about forward progress.
 Energy creates more energy.
 Onward!

 What’s your turnaround time for standalone editorial services?

 What if I sign up for a coaching package, but miss a deadline?